dome9/terraform-provider-dome9/website/docs/d/aws_security_group_rule.html.markdown

 # Data Source: dome9_aws_security_group_rule

-This resource has methods to add and manage input and output services to Security Groups in a cloud account that is managed by Dome9.
+Use this data source to get information about input and output services for AWS Security Groups in a cloud account that is managed by Dome9.

 ## Example Usage